JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 SkyhookDM also enables data management tasks to be executed directly within storage such as local indexing and data redistribution or reformatting (row/col) to support dynamic data management in the cloud.
 These tasks operate directly on objects at the single object or cross-object level.

+## Rook

+Rook is an open source cloud-native storage orchestrator for Kubernetes, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
+Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
+It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
+Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.
+Rook integrates deeply into cloud-native environments leveraging extension points and providing a seamless experience for scheduling, lifecycle management, resource management, security, monitoring, and user experience.
+Rook is hosted by the Cloud Native Computing Foundation (CNCF) as an incubating level project.

 ## Kubernetes

 Kubernetes [@kubernetes_google] is a production-grade open-source container orchestration system written in Golang that automates many of the manual processes involved in deploying, scaling, and managing of containerized applications across a cluster of hosts.